Pets & Purchases: How Pet Ownership Impacts Buying Behavior

 Despite having a generally lower income than dog owners, cat owners spend more in the pet category overall, driven by a higher purchase frequency and larger basket sizes.
-Breaking it down, dog owners spend more of their pet dollars on food & treats (1.2x) and prescriptions (4.4x), while cat owners spend more on pet supplies (1.5x), primarily cat litter.
+Breaking it down per pet owner segmentation, dog owners spend more of their pet dollars on food & treats (1.2x) and prescriptions (4.4x), while cat owners spend more on pet supplies (1.5x), primarily cat litter.

 When shopping for their pets, cat owners are more likely to lump their pet purchases in with larger, 21+ item shopping trips, compared to dog owners, who tend to buy on smaller, 1-2 item trips.
-These shopping habits are also likely an effect of the stores shopped; while cat owners buy their pet supplies in the mass and food channels, dog owners are far more likely to make their purchases online or in pet stores.
+These pet owner consumer behaviors are also likely an effect of the stores shopped; while cat owners buy their pet supplies in the mass and food channels, dog owners are far more likely to make their purchases online, such as through Walmart grocery pick up, or in pet stores.

 Numerator Psychographics data shows that 21.4% of dog owners perceive private label quality as “excellent” compared to 19.6% of cat owners.
 This perception translated to their pet purchases; private label is the top brand for dog owners and second place for cat owners.
 Dog owners spend 10.9% of their pet dollars on private label, while cat owners spend only 7.7%.
 Other top brands for each group were Pedigree and Blue Buffalo for dog owners and Friskies and Arm & Hammer for cat owners.

 Expanding beyond the lens of pet-purchasing behavior, we still see slight variations between dog and cat households, often tied to the life stage and living situations of each group.
-While dog owners spend more of their budget on baby supplies, tools & home improvement, and apparel, cat owners spend more on pet, books, and entertainment.
+Numerator’s pet owner insights show while dog owners spend more of their budget on baby supplies, tools & home improvement, and apparel, cat owners spend more on pet, books, and entertainment.

 A deeper understanding of the consumer can help to predict buying behavior and purchase drivers, and for roughly half of Americans, pets are an important member of the household.
-Contact us today to discuss how pet ownership may be impacting your category or to gain access to our pet-focused premium people groups like Doggo-graphics and Catto-graphics.
+Contact us today to discuss how pet ownership may be impacting your category or our pet owner segmentation capabilities.